HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xxx OFFICIAL PROBABLE CAUSE ---

-xxx Therefore, according to the "Official explanation", the pilots, because of these faulty instrument readings, were unable to maintain the most basic wings level/nose level flight attitude, which resulted in these 2 experienced pilots allowing this completely airworthy airliner to go "wildly out of control" - climbing, descending, steeply banking, etc, which resulted in this airliner ultimatey stalling and diving and crashing into the Atlantic Ocean, which resulted in their own deaths, and, the deaths of over 200 passengers.
+xxx Therefore, according to the "Official explanation", the pilots, because of these faulty instrument readings, were unable to maintain even the most basic wings level/nose level flight attitude, which resulted in these 2 very experienced Air France pilots allowing this completely airworthy airliner to go "wildly out of control" - climbing, descending, steeply banking, etc, which resulted in this airliner ultimatey stalling and diving and crashing into the Atlantic Ocean, which resulted in their own deaths, and, the deaths of over 200 passengers.

-xxx As instrument failures are common, maintaining control of an airliner, after instrument failures, is certainly taught by Air France in their very sophisticated pilot training simulators.
+xxx Even in the unlikely event of an iced-over pitot tube, maintaining control of an airliner, after instrument failures, is certainly taught by Air France in their very sophisticated pilot training simulators.

 xxx Actually, instrument failure procedures are taught during even the most basic private pilot instrument flight training.